revel/revel.github.io/manual/appconf.md

 #### app.root

 The root of the application.
-This is used to serve more then one application on one server:port behind a frontend web server (e.g. nginx).
+This is used to serve more than one application on one server:port behind a frontend web server (e.g. nginx).
 Make sure all paths in the application are created using the routes module.
 For hardcoded paths prefix ``{{url `Root`}}``.

 #### app.secret